-HOLLAND MEDICAL HIGH SCHOOL
+HOLLAND MEDICAL EARLY COLLEGE HIGH SCHOOL

-Students interested in pursuing careers in the health care field have the opportunity to attend Holland Medical High School on the beautiful campus of Hardin-Simmons University.
-Med High is a unique, collaborative partnership between HSU and the Abilene Independent School District.
+Students interested in pursuing careers in the health care field have the opportunity to attend Holland Medical Early College High School on the beautiful campus of Hardin-Simmons University.
+Holland is a unique, collaborative partnership between HSU, Cisco College and the Abilene Independent School District.
 Constructed on the corner of Cedar and Vogel, Holland Med High is located near the largest medical community in West Texas and is adjacent to Hendrick Health System.

-Starting in 2015-2016, Holland will serve Juniors and Seniors full day.
-Abilene ISD and Holland have applied to the Texas Education Agency for Early College High School status to start in 2015-2016, whereby students will be able to earn up to 60 college credit hours toward an Associate's or Bachelor's degree while in high school.
-Med High houses the AISD Health Sciences program of study and is available to students interested in the health field.
+Beginning in 2015-2016, Holland transitioned to an early college high school.
+Students will be able to earn up to 60 college credit hours toward an Associate's or Bachelor's degree while in high school.
+Holland houses the AISD

+Health Sciences program of study and is available to students interested in the health field.
 Flexible scheduling enables students to fulfill their core academic graduation requirements (including advanced placement courses) and to participate in extracurricular activities, such as athletics and fine arts.
-Principles of Health Science, a required prerequisite course, is available at both Cooper High and Abilene High.
+Principles of Health Science, a required prerequisite course, is available at Holland, Cooper High and Abilene High.
 Medical Terminology, a recommended prerequisite, is open to 9th through 12th grade students.
-Holland plans to add Sophomores in 2016-2017 and Freshmen in 2017-2018.
+Holland added sophomores in 2015-2016 and plans to add and freshmen in the future.

-Courses offered at Med High are:
+Health Science Courses offered at Holland are:

+- Principles of Health Science

-- > Health Science Certified Nurse Aide
+- Practicum in Health Science Certified Nurse Aide

-- Health Science Diversified Healthcare Skills
+- > Practicum in Health Science Diversified Healthcare Skills

-- Practicum in Health Science Pharmacy Technician
+- Practicum in Health Science II Pharmacy Technician

-- Practicum in Health Science Dental Assistant
+- > Practicum in Health Science II Dental Assistant

-- > Practicum in Health Science Medical Assistant
+- > Practicum in Health Science II Medical Assistant

 - Anatomy and Physiology

 - Medical Microbiology

 - Pathophysiology

-- > Problems and Solutions Phlebotomy
+- Problems and Solutions Phlebotomy

 - Problems and Solutions Research and Design

-Med High students will have the opportunity to complete numerous certifications and licenses recognized by the health care industry.
-These certifications may include: First Aid; CPR-AHA Healthcare Provider; CPR-AHA Heartsaver Adult Only; CPR-Adult and PBLS; Certified Nurse Aide; Pharmacy Technician; Registered Dental Assistant (Radiology, Infection Control, and Jurisprudence); Certified Medical Assistant (Certified Clinical Medical Assistant and Certified Administrative Medical Assistant); and Phlebotomy Technician.
+Holland students will have the opportunity to complete numerous certifications and licenses recognized by the health care industry.
+These certifications may include: First Aid; CPR-AHA Healthcare Provider; CPR-AHA Heartsaver Adult Only; CPR-Adult and PBLS; Certified Nurse Aide; Pharmacy Technician; Registered Dental Assistant (Radiology, Infection Control, and Jurisprudence); Certified Medical Assistant (Certified Electrocardiograph Technician and Certified Clinical Medical Assistant); and Phlebotomy Technician.

-For additional information on Holland Medical High School and the AISD Health Science program of study, contact the HS instructor at your high school or Mr. Gail Gregg, Principal of Holland at 794-4120 or 677-1444.
+For additional information on Holland Medical Early College High School and the AISD Health Science program of study, contact Mrs. Lyndsey Williamson, Principal of Holland at 794-4120.